-- Section 1.
-Summary of 2023 Revenues and 2023 Expenditures.
-That the estimated revenues and expenditures for each fund for fiscal year 2023, as more specifically set forth in the budget attached hereto as Exhibit B and incorporated herein by this reference, are accepted and approved. - Section 2.
-Adoption of Budget.
-That the budget as submitted, and if amended, then as amended, and attached hereto as Exhibit B and is approved and adopted as the budget of the District for fiscal year 2023.
-In the event the final assessed valuation provided by the Douglas County Assessor's Office differs from the assessed valuation used in the proposed budget, the District's accountant is hereby directed to modify and/or adjust the budget and mill levy certification as needed to reflect the final assessed valuation without the need for additional Board authorization. - Section 3.
+- Section 4.
 Appropriations.
-That the amounts set forth as expenditures and balances remaining, as specifically allocated in the budget attached, are hereby appropriated from the revenue of each fund, to each fund, for the purposes stated and no other. - Section 4.
+That the amounts set forth as expenditures and balances remaining, as specifically allocated in the budget attached, are hereby appropriated from the revenue of each fund, to each fund, for the purposes stated and no other. - Section 5.
 Budget Certification.
-That the budget shall be certified by Diana Wiens, Secretary of the District, and made a part of the public records of the District and a certified copy of the approved and adopted budget shall be filed with the Division of Local Government. - Section 5.
-2023 Levy of General Property Taxes.
-That the attached budget indicates that the amount of money from general property taxes necessary to balance the budget for the General Fund for operating expenses is \$25,524 and that the 2022 valuation for assessment, as certified by the Douglas County Assessor, is \$2,285,500.
-That for the purposes of meeting all general operating expenses of the District during the 2023 budget year, there is hereby levied a tax of 11.168 mills upon each dollar of the total valuation of assessment of all taxable property within the District for the year 2023. - Section 6.
-2023 Levy of Debt Retirement Expenses.
-That the attached budget indicates that the amount of money from general property taxes necessary to balance the budget for the Debt Service Fund for debt retirement expense is \$102,112 and that the 2022 valuation for assessment, as certified by the Douglas County Assessor, is \$2,285,500.
-That for the purposes of meeting all debt retirement expenses of the District during the 2023 budget year, there is hereby levied a tax of 44.678 mills upon each dollar of the total valuation of assessment of all taxable property within the District for the year 2023.

-Section 7.
-2023 Mill Levy Adjustment.
+That the budget shall be certified by Diana Wiens, Secretary and Treasurer of the District, and made a part of the public records of the District and a certified copy of the approved and adopted budget shall be filed with the Division of Local Government. - Section 6.
+2024 Levy of General Property Taxes.
+That the attached budget indicates that the amount of money from general property taxes necessary to balance the budget for the General Fund for operating expenses is \$62,975 and that the 2023 valuation for assessment, as certified by the Douglas County Assessor, is \$5,910,360.
+That for the purposes of meeting all general operating expenses of the District during the 2024 budget year, there is hereby levied a tax of 10.655 mills upon each dollar of the total valuation of assessment of all taxable property within the District for the year 2024. - Section 7.
+2024 Levy of Debt Retirement Expenses.
+That the attached budget indicates that the amount of money from general property taxes necessary to balance the budget for the Debt Service Fund for debt retirement expense is \$251,900 and that the 2023 valuation for assessment, as certified by the Douglas County Assessor, is \$5,910,360.
+That for the purposes of meeting all debt retirement expenses of the District during the 2024 budget year, there is hereby levied a tax of 42.620 mills upon each dollar of the total valuation of assessment of all taxable property within the District for the year 2024. - Section 8.
+2024 Mill Levy Adjustment.
 The Board may adjust the mill levy, as specifically set forth in the District's Service Plan (the "Adjusted Mill Levy").
 The Board hereby determines in good faith to establish the Adjusted Mill Levy as set forth in the mill levy certification attached hereto as Exhibit C pursuant to the authority granted by its Service Plan to ensure that the District's revenues shall be neither diminished nor enhanced as a result of the changes effecting the mill levy.
-Subject to adjustment and finalization by the District's accountant in accordance with Section 2 hereof, the Board further authorizes that the Adjusted Mill Levy be reflected in the District's Certification of Tax Levies to be submitted to the Board of County Commissioners of Douglas County on or before December 15, 2022, for collection in 2023.
+Subject to adjustment and finalization by the District's accountant in accordance with Sections 2 and 3 hereof, the Board further authorizes that the Adjusted Mill Levy be reflected in the District's Certification of Tax Levies to be submitted to the Board of County Commissioners of Douglas County on or before December 15, 2023, for collection in 2024. - Section 9.

-Section 8.
 Certification to County Commissioners.
-That the Board Secretary and/or District's accountant are hereby authorized and directed to immediately certify to the Board of County Commissioners of Douglas County, the mill levy for the District hereinabove determined and set.
+That the Board Secretary and/or District's accountant are hereby authorized and directed to immediately certify to the Board of

+County Commissioners of Douglas County, the mill levy for the District hereinabove determined and set.
 That said certification shall be in substantially the following form attached hereto as Exhibit C and incorporated herein by this reference.